SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \subsubsection{Results on the HRSC2016 dataset}

 This part evaluates the proposed method on another representative aerial scenes dataset, i.e., HRSC2016~\cite{liu2016ship}.
 Notably, the commonly utilized mAP$(07)$ metric fails to adequately show the performance discrepancies among different methodologies.
-Consequently, we use more stringent evaluation metrics to provide a more precise performance evaluation, including AP$_{85}$ and mAP$_{50:90}$.
+Consequently, we use more strict metrics to provide a more precise performance evaluation, including AP$_{85}$ and mAP$_{50:95}$.

-\textbf{Partially labeled data.} As shown in Tab.~\ref{tab:hrsc}, our SOOD++ consistently outperforms other semi-supervised methods~\cite{liu2023ambiguity,zhou2022dense} in various settings.
-Especially under the rigorous metric (i.e., AP$_{85})$, our method shows a more pronounced improvement, which surpasses ARSL~\cite{liu2023ambiguity} by 6.7 and 6.7 mAP under 20\% and 30\% labeled data settings, indicating the effectiveness of our method.
+\textbf{Partially labeled data.} As shown in Tab.~\ref{tab:hrsc}, our SOOD++ consistently achieves better performance than other semi-supervised methods~\cite{marvasti2024training,shehzadi2024sparse} across a range of settings.
+Especially under the strict metric (i.e., AP$_{85})$, our method shows a more pronounced improvement, which surpasses Sparse Semi-DETR~\cite{shehzadi2024sparse} by 5.1 and 5.8 mAP under 20\% and 30\% labeled data settings.

+\textbf{Fully labeled data.} As shown in Tab.~\ref{tab:hrsc-full}, SOOD++ continues to demonstrate strong performance even when all annotations are available.
+Notably, it surpasses the supervised baseline by a substantial margin of 8.9 AP$_{85}$—far exceeding the improvements brought by prior SSOD methods, which range from only 3.2 to 5.4.
+This suggests that SOOD++ is not only effective in low-label regimes but also complements full supervision with more accurate and denser pseudo-labels, leading to superior final performance.